ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 ASP "Glock" Style Red Gun

-Retention Ready - This position is also known as "High Ready", "Compressed Ready", or simply "your workspace."
+Retention Ready - This position can also be known as "High Ready" (If canted up), "Compressed Ready", or simply "Your workspace."
 This position allows us great control and dexterity when manipulating the weapon during administrative loading and unloading, tactical and emergency reloads, malfunction clearances, or weapons retention in close quarters movement while searching.

 Revolver - A handgun with revolving chambers that, when the trigger is pulled, or the hammer is cocked back the cylinder rotates and aligns the chamber with the barrel.
 When the trigger is pressed completely to the rear the hammer falls and strikes the firing pin, firing the weapon.